 Cats have a sixth sense about the kind of owners they need and, if they choose us, we should feel privileged — even if they do cause us a great deal of trouble and expense!

 1. Check if the cat has an owner.
 Ask neighbours in your street and adjoining streets.
 Ring the local vet to see if somebody has reported losing their cat.
 Ring local RSPCA and Cats Protection to see if they have a lost/found register.
 Put up a notice in the local shop.
+Put a photo on the Pets Located website here and on Facebook, neighbourhood websites, Twitter, Next Door.
 If the cat can be handled, cut a strip of white paper and write a message on it asking the cat’s owner to ring you.
 Fix this round its neck with sellotape.
-There’s a pdf available for this here.
+There’s a pdf available for this on the RSPCA website here.
 This is very important.
 Sometimes people lose their cats because somebody picks them up as a stray, hands in the cat to a cat rescue, which holds it for four or five days and then rehomes it.

 2. The next stage in rescuing/helping a stray cat is to start regular feeding, same time and same place somewhere where the cat feels safe.
 Keep dogs and other cats out of the way.
 The cat must begin to associate you with the food.
 If the cat is in bad condition feed it kitten food to get its strength back.
 Make water available too.
-You can install an outdoor kennel for shelter – see here.
+You can install an outdoor kennel for shelter if it will not come in the house – see here.

 3. After about one to two months, it should start becoming more clear if this is a strayed pet cat or a wild feral cat which will never be tame.
 If it is a feral, you can make it into an outdoor pet but do not expect it ever to be really tame.
 But it is essential to neuter or spay it, to protect it from endless fights or kitten bearing.
 Ring Cats Protection or your local rescue, tell them you will take responsibility for it, and ask to borrow a cat trap.
 While it is at the vet’s being neutered, ask him to check for FIV or Feline leukaemia.
 If it tests positive, this cat may spread disease to all neighbouring cats so euthanasia should be considered.
 Also get it defleaed, earmited, vaccinated etc. while at the vet.
 Ask the vet to check for a microchip in case it has/had an owner.
 If the cat is healthy (ie: not FIV positive), and you return it to the original site, you must also find it a dry place to sleep — a cat flap into a shed, an adapted rabbit hutch (left open), or a box under a shed.